Snayff/econ_score_attack/dev/docs/docs/systems/economic_actor_decision_system.md

 ---

 ## Future Phases
 - See `dev/docs/designs/economic_actor_decision_system_phased_implementation.md` for the full phased plan, including utility functions, decision logic, event triggers, and visualisation tools.

+## Additional Details
+- **Budget Constraint:** Actors can only purchase goods/services they can afford.
+- **Savings Propensity:** Each actor has a "savings rate" (possibly influenced by culture, age, or recent events) that determines what portion of their income is reserved and not spent immediately.
+- **Disposable Income:** Only income not allocated to savings is available for purchases.
+Disposable income is calculated as total_money * (1 - savings_rate) and is updated whenever an actor's money changes.
+- **Optional Credit:** (Future extension) Some actors may take loans, introducing debt and risk.

+## Debugging & Visualisation
+- **Decision Logging:** Each actor logs their decision process (needs, evaluated goods, chosen purchases, savings, disposable income) for developer review.
+- **Visualisation Tools:**
+  - **Market Heatmap:** Shows demand and supply for goods across the demesne.
+  - **Actor Inspector:** UI panel to select an actor and view their needs, preferences, current utility calculations, savings rate, disposable income, and recent decisions.
+  - **Event Timeline:** Visualises economic shocks and their impact on actor behaviour.
+- **Debug Overlays:** In-game overlays to highlight actors making decisions, their current state, and market activity.
+- **Toggleable Tools:** All debugging and visualisation tools are toggleable and only active in development builds.